Inner German border: Fortifications of the inner German border

 The East German side of the inner German border was dominated by a complex system of fortifications and security zones, over 1,300 kilometres (810 mi) long and several kilometres deep.
 The fortifications were established in 1952 and reached a peak of complexity and lethality at the start of the 1980s.
 The border guards referred to the side of the border zone facing the GDR as the freundwärts (literally "friendward") side and that facing the FRG as the feindwärts ("enemyward") side.

 Restricted zone

 A person attempting to make an illegal crossing of the inner German border around 1980, travelling from east to west, would first come to the "restricted zone" (Sperrzone).
 This was a 5 km wide area running parallel to the border to which access was heavily restricted.
-Its inhabitants could only enter and leave using special permits, were not permitted to other villages within the zone, and were subjected to nighttime curfews.
+Its inhabitants could only enter and leave using special permits, were not permitted to travel to other villages within the zone, and were subjected to nighttime curfews.
 It was not fenced off but access roads were blocked by checkpoints.

 On the far side of the Sperrzone was the signal fence (Signalzaun), a continuous expanded metal fence 1185 km long and 2 m high.
 The fence was lined with low-voltage electrified strands of barbed wire.
 When the wire was touched or cut, an alarm was activated to alert nearby guards.